Love Potion No. 9 (film): Plot

-Paul Matthews is a lonely biochemist with a crush on his unavailable co-worker, biologist Diane Farrow.
-His friends take him to a gypsy on 34th and Vine named Madame Ruth.
-After reading his palm and seeing absolutely no romance in his life, Ruth gives him a small amount of Love Potion No. 8 on a piece of paper.
+Paul Matthews is a lonely biochemist with a crush on his co-worker, biologist Diane Farrow.
+His three friends take him to a gypsy on 34th and Vine named Madame Ruth.
+After reading his palm and seeing absolutely no romance in his life, Ruth opens a large bottle containing a thick liquid she calls Love Potion No. 8 and gives him a small amount on a piece of paper.
+She tells him to dilute the mixture and drink it to improve his love life.
 As a scientist, Paul has doubts and ends up throwing it in the trash when he gets home.
-Around this time, Paul's friends buy him the services of Marisa, but all they do is talk.
+Around this time, Paul's friends buy him the services of a sex worker named Marisa, but all they do is talk.
+Meanwhile, Diane is having her own romantic issues, being very self-conscious about her homely appearance and only receiving physical affection from repeat one-night stands with a cruel acquaintance named Gary.

-His cat gets into the trash and eats some of the potion, then meows and attracts all the other cats in the neighborhood.
-When Paul sees the results, he takes it to Diane, and they find out the "scientific" properties of it.
-After analyzing it, they decide to use themselves as human test subjects.
-Diane ends up attracting an Italian car mogul and the prince of England, ending up getting a makeover in the process, while Paul has a string of hookups with women in bars, supermarkets, cars, sorority houses.
+That night Paul's cat gets into the trash and eats some of the potion, then meows and attracts all the other cats in the neighborhood.
+When Paul sees the results, he takes it to Diane the next morning.
+They feed a small amount to a female chimp in Diane's lab and witness the same results, a male chimp flying into a sexual frenzy upon hearing her voice.
+After analyzing the potion, they learn the "scientific" properties of it, which causes anyone who drinks it to attract members of the opposite sex with their voice for a period of four hours.
+After analyzing it, they decide to use themselves as human test subjects, dividing the remaining potion into spray bottles.
+Diane uses the potion to improve her life and ends up attracting an Italian car mogul and the prince of England, as well as getting a makeover in the process.
+During one of Diane's dates with the prince of England, Gary appears at her house and gets told to leave at Diane's request by the prince's security, angering Gary.
+Meanwhile, Paul has a string of hookups with women in bars, supermarkets, cars, sorority houses, and elsewhere.